everydaycode20/note-app-react-native/README.md

 ![mobile app gif](https://res.cloudinary.com/dzsr3ncf1/image/upload/v1622003910/app_video_bt6xbh.gif)

 My first attempt to build a mobile app using React Native using Expo framework.
-Fort this projects I've used Context API, React Navigation and AsyncStorage to save and load the notes.
+For this project I've used Context API, React Navigation and AsyncStorage to save and load the notes.

 ## How To Use